 The Museum partnered with N.C.
 State University’s School of Architecture for this project.
 Graduate students in a summer Design/Build program led by architects Ellen Cassilly and Randy Lanou designed and built a wonderful viewing platform off the wooded path.
 From its deck visitors have a view across the water back to the Museum, reinforcing connections between Park and galleries while providing a respite and gathering place.

 Museum Pond and Sustainable Irrigation System, October 2010

-With generous support from the Clean Water Management Trust Fund, the Museum’s retention pond was redesigned in October 2010 to aesthetically control and clean storm water before it enters North Carolina’s streams and rivers.
+With generous support from the Clean Water Management Trust Fund, the Museum’s retention pond was redesigned to aesthetically control and clean storm water before it enters North Carolina’s streams and rivers.
 Terraces are planted with native perennials and ornamental grasses.
 As water moves across these various ecosystems, pollutants are filtered from the water via plant roots and soil particles.
-The Museum Pond renovation is part of a comprehensive storm water management initiative for the 164-acre Museum campus, which also includes a 90,000-gallon underground water storage cistern, rain gardens, and drought-tolerant plantings and fescue lawn.
+The pond renovation is part of a comprehensive storm water management initiative for the 164-acre Museum campus, which also includes a 90,000-gallon underground water storage cistern, rain gardens, and drought-tolerant plantings and fescue lawn.

 West Building Landscape, April 2010

 The lush sculpture gardens, designed by Lappas + Havener, unite stunning landscape design and sustainable environmental standards.
 Gravel and paved paths lead to striking works of art, some especially commissioned for the new landscape.
 Three reflecting ponds filled with beautiful water lilies and lotus plants accent the outdoor gathering spaces.
 The sustainable water management system ties into the Museum Pond.